 If you’ve lost someone, don’t fall into that pit of despair where you refuse to smile or enjoy life.
-Having perspective will heal your heart.
+Having a healthy perspective will help heal your heart.

 7. Take care of yourself

 You have friends, a family, and people who love you and who are there to help you every day.
-But the person who should really take care of you is yourself.
+However, the person who should really take care of you is yourself.